darcese/filters-for-LIDAR-scans/README.md

 # filters-for-LIDAR-scans
 LIDAR scan filters and modules demonstrating usage.

-lidarfilters.py contains the classes used for filtering lidarscans.
+lidarfilters.py contains the classes used for filtering lidar scans.

 rangefilterexamples.py and temporalfilterexamples.py demonstrate how to incorporate the lidarfilters.py module.